Skip to main content

 Reverting to classic project setup

-If you prefer the traditional project setup experience, you can switch to the classic setup while creating a new project.
+If you prefer the traditional or "classic" project setup experience, you can switch to this "classic" experience while starting a new project.

 To do this, select Restart on classic experience in the top-right corner during new project setup.
 Doing so will allow you to choose keywords/fields of work.